Ladder determinantal varieties and their symbolic blowups: Abstract

 \section{Abstract}

-In this article we show that the symbolic Rees algebra of a mixed ladder determinantal ideal is strongly $F$-regular.
+In this article we show that the symbolic Rees algebra of a mixed (two-sided) ladder determinantal ideal is strongly $F$-regular.
 Furthermore, we prove that the symbolic associated graded algebra of a mixed ladder determinantal ideal is $F$-pure.
-The latter implies that mixed ladder determinantal rings are $F$-pure.
-We also show that ideals of the poset of minors of a generic matrix give rise to $F$-pure algebras with straightening law.
+Finally, we show that ideals of the poset of minors of a generic matrix give rise to $F$-pure algebras with straightening law.

 \keywords{Ladder determinantal ideals, symbolic powers, blowup algebras, $F$-purity, $F$-regularity, Gr\"obner degenerations, matrix Schubert varieties, Knutson ideals.} \subjclass[2020]{Primary: 14M12, 13C40, 13A35, 13A30.
 Secondary: 14M15.}